 Aggregate Application Status

-When an application instance reports the status of more than one of the supported Kubernetes resources, the app manager aggregates all resource statuses to display a single application status on the admin console dashboard.
+When you provide more than one Kubernetes resource, Replicated aggregates all resource statuses to display a single application status.

-The app manager uses the least available resource status to represent the aggregate application status.
-For example, if at least one resource is in an Unavailable status, then the aggregate application status is Unavailable.
+Replicated uses the least available resource status to represent the aggregate application status.
+For example, if at least one resource has an Unavailable status, then the aggregate application status is Unavailable.